Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-I have always preferred the ribs to be dry rubbed and smoked with maybe a little sauce on the side.
-This method calls for dry rubbing the ribs and then smoking them for about 2 hours.
-After that, you start layering on the sauce and letting it sort of caramelize onto the ribs.
+This method calls for dry rubbing the ribs with Jeff's original rub recipe (purchase recipes) and then smoking them for about 2 hours.
+After that, you start layering on Jeff's barbecue sauce (purchase recipes) and letting it sort of caramelize onto the ribs as they finish cooking in the smoker.
 I reapply the sauce about every hour or so until the ribs are done.

 - 2 racks (or more) baby back ribs